Why muscles get tired without doing work

 If I put the mass on a table, the table requires no input energy to maintain the normal force that holds up the mass.
 The table is doing zero work, requires zero energy input and doesn't seem to get tired.
 Why the difference?

 The difference is related to the different kind of molecular bonds involved, and how they vary with displacement.
-The molecules in a muscle fibre under tension are in an active state, and to stay in this state requires input of adenosinetriphosphate (or ATP, described often as a cell's energy 'currency') to stay in this state.
+The molecules in a muscle fibre exerting or resisting a force are in an active state, and to stay in this state requires input of the biochemical ATP (adenosinetriphosphate , described often as a cell's energy 'currency').
 ATP molecules must be supplied continuously to the myosin head of each muscle filament to maintain a molecular cross-bridge that maintains tension in the filament.
 To supply the ATP, you must 'burn**' fuel.
 Not only that, but you also get tired from lowering the brick, because the muscle is still under tension during (controlled) lowering.

-The bonds in the wood of the table are also biochemical, but they are in a stable state and are only stretched under load, a bit like a spring.
-This tiny stretching requuires no new chemical reaction is usually almost completely reversible***.
+The bonds in the wood of the table are also biochemical, but they are in a stable state and are only stretched or compressed under load, a bit like a spring.
+This tiny stretching or compression requires no new chemical reaction and is usually close to reversible***.

-Regarding stretching of intermolecular bonds, there are notes relating Young's modulus to molecular forces here.
+Regarding stretching and compression of intermolecular bonds, I give a simple model relating Young's modulus to molecular forces here.

 * It's worth noting that you get more tired from applying a force over a distance (and thus doing work) than applying the force with no displacement (and thus no work).
 For instance, it's fairly easy to apply a force of 200 N horizontally against a wall.
 However, pushing a small car at 5 m/s with a 200 N force requires 1 kW of power and this will tire you very quickly.
 (1 kW will propel a solar racing car at more than 20 m/s: see car physics.)